linode/docs/docs/guides/development/nodejs/nodejs-twitter-bot/index.md

     - Choose Nanode (the smallest option) as your Linode plan.
 It’s only $5 a month and has more than enough space and RAM for your Twitter bot and any other projects you’d want on it.

+    - Pick a long, unique, and complex root user password.
+The root user for your server can take any administrative action on the system.
+Using a strong root password is important to prevent malicious attackers from accessing your system.

-    - When it asks for an Linode label, name it after your project.
+    - When it asks for a Linode label, name it after your project.

 1. After you create the Linode, it takes a few moments to boot up.
 Once it boots up it’s time to get inside and clean up a bit.